Medieval Spell Logo

 The Langeais Castle has a tumultuous history.

-By the end of the 10th Century, the Count of Anjou, Foulque Nera conquered Langeais, and built a fortress to establish his power.
-Only the keep, or the ”donjon” survived, with its simple, squared appearance in a stark contrast with the more elaborate castle of Louis XI.
+By the end of the 10th Century, the Count of Anjou, Foulque Nerra conquered Langeais, and built a fortress to establish his power.
+The count was indeed one of the best in Medieval military architecture.
+The keep at Langeais was built in 992.
+This keep, or the ”donjon”, having a basement and an upper floor, survived to this day, with its simple, squared appearance in a stark contrast with the more elaborate castle of Louis XI.

 In 1044, Langeais became a Plantagenêt possession.
+Together with Touraine, Langeais remained a possession of the House of Anjou and then the Plantagenêt until the end of the 12th century.
 In 1206, following the victories of Philip II Augustus against King John of England, Langeais is again under the French King authority.

 Despite its austerity, the castle is richly decorated, and, thanks to Jacques Siegfried, who restored the castle in the 19th Century, has also one of the finest collection of period furniture.

 In 1491, the Langeais castle was the wedding place of Anne de Bretagne and Charles VIII.
-A political marriage, it marked the start of the reunification of Brittany and the French Kingdom.
+The wedding was celebrated by Bishop Louis d'Amboise.
+Anne de Bretagne was actually forced to marry the King of France, who was threatening to invade Brittany.
+It was thus a political marriage, and it marked the start of the reunification of Brittany and the French Kingdom.
 You can witness the wedding scene yourself in watching a light and wax models reenactment in one of the castle halls.

 Enjoy your vacation!